Skip to content

 Its isolation from the mainland has resulted in an exclusive habitat for some endemic species, making Spit Island a unique birding destination.

-In this article, we will discuss the different bird species that inhabit the island, their unique adaptations, and their significance in the island’s ecosystem.
+This article will discuss the different bird species that inhabit the island, their unique adaptations, and their significance in the island’s ecosystem.

 1. Brown Booby